Career Center

 • Always use the FAFSA or WASFA form for the NEXT year of schooling (not this year’s form because you are a senior and do not need funding this year.)

-• *Keep your FAFSA or WAFSA up to date with your colleges/career programs.
+• *Keep your FAFSA or WAFSA up to date with the correct list of your colleges/career programs.

 • Some private colleges and universities require that you also complete another financial aid application called the CSS Profile on the College Board website.
 Check the financial aid page of your potential college to see if you need to do this.